juxt/astro-website/src/pages/blog/maven-central.md

 Similarly, if you'd like any help or advice with migrating your libraries, please do get in touch with us on the [Clojurians\' Slack
 #juxt channel](https://clojurians.slack.com/archives/C0CFGN25D).

-[^1]:
-    If you're having trouble choosing a license, [this blog](https://www.juxt.pro/blog/prefer-mit) from Steven Deobald may
-    be of interest!